STUDYING ABROAD IN GEOGRAPHY

 Talk to the Geography Student Affairs Officer to see which courses will transfer to the major/minor.

-- For Study Abroad courses taken in Geography departments and approved by UC Education Abroad (UC EAP), the number of upper division courses that a student can transfer is unlimited for both the majors and minors.
+- For Study Abroad courses taken in Geography departments and approved by UC Education Abroad (UC EAP), the number of upper division courses that a student can transfer is 5 for majors and 2 for minors.

 - For Study Abroad courses from non-Geography departments and courses outside of the Department, there will be a maximum of 2 upper division courses that can transfer to the majors and a maximum of 1 upper division course that can transfer to the minor.

-- Environmental Studies course students have previously taken abroad.
+- Environmental Studies Courses students have previously taken abroad.